 • AWD is a small neo-Nazi group whose members are preparing for a race war to combat what they consider the cultural and racial displacement of the white race.

 • AWD, which is made up of online groups and small, localized cells, spreads their hateful propaganda via the internet and by distributing provocative fliers, posters, and stickers.

-• AWD members participate in “hate camps,” organized hiking excursions and military-style training exercises.
+• Members, who meet and organize online, participate in “hate camps,” organized hiking excursions and military-style training exercises.

-• AWD members have participated in white supremacist rallies and events organized by other white supremacist groups.
+• Members have participated in white supremacist rallies and events organized by other white supremacist groups.

-• AWD members and associates have been linked to violent crimes including murder and alleged plots to attack civilians, nuclear facilities and synagogues.
+• Members and associates have been linked to violent crimes including murder and alleged plots to attack civilians, nuclear facilities and synagogues.

 Members train in preparation for an impending race war and promote the use of violence to reach their goal of “uncompromising victory.”
 In a promotional video published on January 21, 2018, members, dressed in military-styled camouflaged fatigues, shout “gas the Kikes” and “race war now” as they fire weapons and practice tactical maneuvers.

 In December 2017, one of AWD’s leaders, John Cameron Denton (aka Vincent Snyder), laid out the group’s plans on their Siege Culture website: “Our responsibility right now is resistance, anything that happens after that we’ll simply adapt to it and work with what we have.”
 Denton, who lives in Texas, has attended white supremacist rallies and events in Houston and Austin alongside members of the White Lives Matter movement and the Aryan Renaissance Society.